alice-biometrics/onboarding-python/README.md

 #### Certified Onboarding

-If you need certified your user data, you can retrieve a certified Pdf Report.
+If you need certify your user data, you can retrieve a certified Pdf Report with these feature.

 ```console
 export ONBOARDING_API_KEY="<YOUR-API-KEY>"